A digital dance-off spreads from Argentina to the world

-BUENOS AIRES, Aug 30 (Reuters) - With theaters closed around the world, three South American dancers have created a digital dance-off for aspiring twirlers, with Instagram the new stage where competitors from Argentina and Brazil to Israel and Italy post clips of their moves.
+BUENOS AIRES (Reuters) - With theaters closed around the world, three South American dancers have created a digital dance-off for aspiring twirlers, with Instagram the new stage where competitors from Argentina and Brazil to Israel and Italy post clips of their moves.

 The competition, open to all, has attracted hundreds of applicants - some professionals, others youngsters dancing from lockdown in their homes.
 A panel of renowned expert judges assess each dance, and viewers can also vote with “likes.”